Some causes of infertility are structural and can be corrected by surgery, frequently with outpatient or same-day procedures.

 Microsurgical sperm retrieval

-A vasectomy reversal is often performed as an outpatient procedure and is done to reverse a previous vasectomy, restoring the male’s ability to release sperm into his semen.
-In general, the success of the reversal is inversely proportion to the length of time since the vasectomy was performed and the age of the female partner needs to be considered.
-The partners of men seeking a vasectomy reversal (and the man himself) should have a consultation with a reproductive endocrinology and infertility specialist.
+A vasectomy reversal is often performed as an outpatient procedure and is done to reverse a previous vasectomy, restoring the patient’s ability to release sperm into their semen.
+In general, the success of the reversal is inversely proportion to the length of time since the vasectomy was performed and the age of the intended carrier needs to be considered.
+The partners of patients seeking a vasectomy reversal (and the patient themself) should have a consultation with a reproductive endocrinology and infertility specialist.

 Make an appointment